Yandex Cloud

 6. Click Save.

-1. View the description of the CLI update resource command:
+1. View the description of the CLI command to update a resource:

 yc cdn resource update --help